＜Concept of our website “More Freedom with Python”＞

 The next section will provide an in-depth explanation of the main topic of this article, “Writing”.

-3. Create and Save Documents in python-docx
+3. Create and Save Documents

 To manipulate Word with python-docx, you must first get the Document object.
 As mentioned above, this object is a Word file itself, and is located in the top level class of the object hierarchy.

-3.1 Create new Document and Load File
+3.1 Create new Document and Load file

 There are two ways to obtain the Document object: by “loading an existing Word file” or by “creating a new file“.
 In either case, Instance is created from the Document class using the following format.